Fayose inaugurates panel to probe Fayemi’s tenure - Nigeria Today

 Fayose inaugurates panel to probe Fayemi’s tenure

-Governor of Ekiti State, Peter Ayodele Fayose, yesterday inaugurated a Judicial Commission of Enquiry to investigate allegations of fraud against former governor of the state and current Minister for Steel and Minerals Resources Development, John Kayode Fayemi.
-This was in compliance with the recent resolution of the State House of Assembly directing the governor to […]
+Ekiti State Governor, Ayodele Fayose yesterday inaugurated a judicial commission to investigate all financial transactions and alleged fraud during the administration of former governor of the state and Minister of Steel and Solid Minerals Development, Dr. Kayode Fayemi.

+The governor said the probe panel headed by Justice Silas Bamidele Oyewole, was set up in compliance with the resolution of the State House of Assembly.

+But the media aide of the minister, Mr. Yinka Oyebode, has described the action as “an exercise in futility.”

 Do you something awesome to share with the world?
 Click here to share